Curated OER

 Meteor, Meteoroid, Meteorite: What's the Difference?

-Pupils explore the difference between a meteor, meteorite and meteoroid.
-In this space science lesson, students first read information about these space bodies.
-Pupils make Comet Cookies and use them to model a meteor shower with a lamp...
+Students explore the difference between a meteor, meteorite and meteoroid.
+In this space science instructional activity, students first read information about these space bodies.
+Students make Comet Cookies and use them to model a meteor...

 Curated OER